SabalKatuwal/PortWeb/README.txt

 - It uses flexbox, which eliminates all kinds of terrible hacks and clunky layout stopgaps (like CSS grid systems).

-- It uses Sass* a lot more intelligently, thanks in part to several new mixins and functions I've been working on (as well as a few by @HugoGiraudel).
+- It uses Sass* a lot more intelligently.

   (* = still entirely optional if you prefer vanilla CSS :)

 - A ton of other stuff.

-In short, Spectral's the culmination of several new things I'm working on/trying out, so please, let me know what you think :)

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

 (* = not included)

-AJ
-aj@lkn.io | @ajlkn

 Credits: